Technology-for-the-Poorest-Billion/2024-IMMI/www/ProjectManagement.md

 ### What Worked
 - **Clear Role Assignments**: Each team member was responsible for specific tasks, ensuring a balanced distribution of work.
 - **Successful Integration**: We effectively integrated the contributions of all team members, resulting in a cohesive final product.
-- **Clear Communicaion**: We helped each other out if we were struggling with tasks and were a good team who worked well together.
-We had out strengths and we used them to our advantage while also learning new skills along the way.
+- **Clear Communication**: We helped each other out if we were struggling with tasks and were a good team that worked well together.
+We had our strengths and we used them to our advantage while also learning new skills along the way.
+We also have our respective weaknesses and all kept an open mind toward suggestions.

 ### What Didn't Work
-- **Technical Difficulties**: We underestimated the complexity of syncing with the local calendar, making this task incomplete.
-However, this can be addressed in future work since we have established the local data storage.
+- **Technical Difficulties and T**: We underestimated the complexity of our primary objectives.
+This caused delays and resulted in the inability to implement local calendar syncing.
+After identifying that we may be behind schedule due to the unexpected amount of bugs and issues that required solving, we communicated and decided to take the divide-and-conquer approach where one teammate moves on to the next independent task (e.g. presentation/website) when the others are debugging.
+This conserves time and enables us to generate a well-functioning deliverable despite one incomplete objective.

 ### Constructive Recommendations
 1. **Maintain Time Management and Update Plans**: Regularly update the project plan to reflect current progress and ensure timely completion of tasks.